 Bring your questions, cameras, and curiosity and…

-Experience the wonder of live butterflies and exotic frogs in Jim Thorpe’s unique hands-on education center, featuring an indoor “Flutterarium” live butterfly flight room, Exotic frog room, Axolotls, turtles, fish, kids’ art space / activity room, and nature-based gift shop.
+Experience the wonder of live butterflies and exotic reptiles in Jim Thorpe’s unique hands-on education center, featuring an indoor “Flutterarium” live butterfly flight room, Exotic reptile room, Axolotls, turtles, fish, kids’ art space / activity room, interactive programs,and a great, nature-based gift shop.

 A visit to the Sanctuary can be a metamorphosing experience!

 Lots of indoor fun!
 Great for a rainy day.